syncfusion-content/asp.net-core-docs/aspnet-core/BulletGraph/Overview.md

 documentation: ug
 ---

-# Overview with ASP.NET Core BulletGraph
+# ASP.NET Core BulletGraph Overview

 BulletGraphs are easy to interpret and also it conveys much more information to the user by visualizing the data in a small amount of space.
 It is generally used to compare a primary measure to one or more other measures in the context of qualitative ranges of performance.
 Occasionally, the BulletGraphs are also used to compare the same measure across multiple categories.